ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 - If you prefer a more hands-on approach:
   - Install IPFS by following the [command line quick-start guide](command-line-quick-start.md)
   - Or run it in [Docker](https://github.com/ipfs/go-ipfs#running-ipfs-inside-docker)
-- If you are using [Brave](https://brave.com/), feel you may want to experiment with _mbedded + `chrome.sockets`_ (see below); you can always switch back to _External_ with local IPFS Desktop
+- If you are using [Brave](https://brave.com/), feel you may want to experiment with _embedded + `chrome.sockets`_ (see below); you can always switch back to _External_ with local IPFS Desktop

 ## External

-An _external_ node can be any instance of and IPFS daemon that runs outside of a web browser process and exposes _Gateway_ and writable _API_ over HTTP at TCP ports.
+An _external_ node can be any instance of an IPFS daemon that runs outside of a web browser process and exposes _Gateway_ and writable _API_ over HTTP at TCP ports.

 At this time, the [go-ipfs](https://github.com/ipfs/go-ipfs) daemon is the preferred implementation.
 It is easier on CPU, and provides `dhtclient` mode, which decreases ambient bandwidth use and smaller battery drain (key characteristics of something that is expected to run in the background all the time).